Pull Request Workflow#

 • standardizations by the Wild Me team to get rid of historical custom code

-• merges of master into the branch by the Wild Me team
+• merges of main into the branch by the Wild Me team

 • updates to .properties files, such as translations, custom fields, or species management